Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

-To gain object-level information, \cite{huang2020location} build the graph (LGCN) based on object represented by its appearance and location features, and model the interaction between objects related to questions with graph convolution networks~\cite{kipf2017semi}.
-In contrast, although concurrent work (HGA) by~\cite{jiang2020reasoning}, and more recent works, B2A by~\cite{park2021bridge} and DualVGR by~\cite{wang2021dualvgr} build the graph based on more coarse-grained video elements and word, they incorporate both intra-modal and inter-modal relationship learning and achieve better performance.
-Considering the video elements are hierarchical in semantic space, \cite{liu2021hair}, \cite{peng2021progressive} and \cite{xiao2021video} separately incorporate hierarchical learning idea into graph networks.
-Specifically, \cite{liu2021hair} propose a graph memory mechanism (HAIR), to perform relational vision-semantic reasoning from object level to frame level; \cite{peng2021progressive} concatenate different-level graphs, that is, object-level, frame-level and clip-level, in a progressive manner to learn the visual relations (PGAT); while \cite{xiao2021video} propose a hierarchical conditional graph model (HQGA) to weave together visual facts from low-level entities to higher level video elements through graph aggregation and pooling, to enables vision-text matching at multi-granularity levels.
+Considering that the video elements are hierarchical in semantic space, \citep{liu2021hair}, \citep{peng2021progressive} and \citep{xiao2021video} incorporate hierarchical learning into graph networks.
+Specifically, \citep{liu2021hair} propose a graph memory mechanism (HAIR), to perform relational vision-semantic reasoning from object level to frame level; \citep{peng2021progressive} concatenate different-level graphs, that is, object-level, frame-level, and clip-level, progressively to learn the visual relations (PGAT). \citep{xiao2021video} propose a hierarchical conditional graph model (HQGA) to weave together visual facts from low-level entities to higher-level video elements through graph aggregation and pooling, to enable vision-text matching at multi-granularity levels.
 To leverage the semantics of the 3D scene, \citep{cherian2022} transfer the video frames to a 2.5D (pseudo-3D) scene graph and then split it into static and dynamic sub-graphs, allowing the pruning of redundant detections.

-With good ability of relation modeling, graph networks show promising results on Inference VideoQA task, while The emphasis and difficulty lie in how to how to design the graph with video elements skillfully.
-In addition, current graph networks still lack explicit logic form reasoning.
+With a good ability for information communication, graph architectures have shown promising results on inference VideoQA.
+Nonetheless, the emphasis and difficulty lie in how to skillfully design the graph structure for video representation.

-\textbf{Modular Networks.} \cite{le2020hierarchical} find that current approaches for VideoQA build network architectures for a specific tailor-made purpose or for a particular data modality.
-They point out that, such hand crafted architectures will have problems when there are changes in data modality, video length, or question types.
-Therefore, they design a kind of reusable neural unit (CRN), which generates the high-order relations of input features given the global context, and encapsulate them hierarchically to form networks with better generalization ability, with similar design philosophy as other general purpose networks, such as InceptionNet and ResNet.
-Specifically, the designed CRN is stacked in a hierarchy, embedding the video input conditioned on the linguistic cue, at different granularities including frame, short clip and entire video levels.

-Modular networks can practice the hierarchical learning idea in an elegant way, and can be easily integrated with other techniques like Graph~\cite{xiao2021video}.